Intermittent fasting. Does the hype reflect reality?

 When it comes to intermittent fasting programs you have a wide choice of options.
 Some of the most popular ones I’ve listed below.

-it all depends on what your goals are and what kind of lifestyle you lead.
+Choosing a program depends on what your goals are and what kind of lifestyle you lead.

 Intermittent fasting is easy for some as health and fitness is their life.
 They can do any protocol with ease.